-As named executive officers of the Company, compensation paid to Ms. Sooch and Mr. Swirsky, our former Chief Executive Officer (who resigned on November 5, 2020, pursuant to the Merger Agreement) for fiscal 2020 is fully reflected under "Summary Compensation Table for Fiscal Year 2020."
+As a named executive officer of the Company, compensation paid to Ms. Sooch for fiscal 2021 is fully reflected under "Summary Compensation Table for Fiscal Years 2021 and 2020."

 OUR BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF EACH OF THE NOMINATED DIRECTORS.